-I Thought I Had It All…TIL I Found Myself Carrying It All.
+I Thought I Had It All…Til I Found Myself Carrying It All.

 There was a season of my life where, from the outside, it looked like I had everything.